bitegarden/bitegarden.github.io/_posts/2019-10-20-the-beginning.md

 ---
 layout: post
 title: The Beginning
 description: This is our first blog post!
-We are excited about it and we hope you are too!
+A brief introduction to our SonarQube™ Marketplace project and the roadmap of our SonarQube™ plugins blog.
 ---

 This is our first blog post!
 We are excited about it and we hope you are too!